Hilliksen/Object-Oriented-Programming-OOP-/README.md

 # OOP EXERCISES WITH ELAN FORMATION

 Welcome whoever is viewing my profile!
-This repository is only for work/exercises on OOP that I've done during my course in Elan Formation (this repo will be update and modified depending of exercises given or if I have recevied some tips from my trainers! ).
-Hope you enjoy your stay and I'm more than happy and open for any critisisms or "reviews" you may want to share.
-Cheers! :)
+The purpose of these exercises (and this repository as a whole) is to learn and understand the OOP with the help of tutors or trainers that im working with in Elan Formation.
+If you would like to keep up with my progress and or just checking up on my skills remember that for every commit I will right a lengthy message explain what I did, so remember to hover over it or just click 3 little dots.
+Hope you have a great day!

 ### OBJECTIVES:
   - Learn and understand OOP.
   - Do the exercises give with attention and care.